Art & Design Department FAQs

 Martin Barker Design, Inc. | Fly Creative, Inc | New York Center for Art and Media Studies (NYCAMS) | LV Harkness & Co. | National Geographic Travel Channel | Pulse Creative Partners | University of Kentucky | Kentucky State Government | Kentucky Historical Society |

-What is unique about your program that makes it stand out from similar programs at other colleges/universities?
+What is unique about our program that makes it stand out from similar programs at other colleges/universities?

-Our passion is for students to grow as individuals within the corporate and communal Body of Christ.
+Our passion is for you to grow as an individual within the corporate and communal Body of Christ.
 Our mission is to provide a foundation for theological, theoretical and artistic practice.
 We strive to fold in our appreciation of art with our desire to know the Creator Himself.
 Not only is the process of our work important, but also how the content reflects the larger, invisible realities of our universe and our experience in it.
-All our faculty strive to show how art is a vehicle for realization of such intangibles as much as it is to show something tangible.
+All of our faculty strive to show how art is a vehicle for the realization of such intangibles as much as it is to show something tangible.

 We see art as a vital part of human expression; humans cannot adequately express themselves without it.
 We strive to create an environment that encourages vibrant community.
-We value the kind of visual expression that is consistent with the College’s endeavor to prepare students to be authentic and compelling reflections of the Creator’s Redemptive Idea.
+We value visual expression to foster your authentic and compelling reflection of the Creator’s Redemptive Idea.

 These goals are evident in the kinds of things we do.
-For example, we take an annual trip to important museums and galleries in either New York City or Washington DC to experience important works of art and culture first-hand.
-We travel semi-annually to Paris, France and the surrounding country-side to visit and study in museums, cathedrals and chateaus.
+For example, we take an annual trip to well-known museums and galleries in either New York City or Washington D.C. to experience important works of art and culture first-hand.
+We travel semi-annually to Paris, France, and the surrounding country-side to visit and study in museums, cathedrals and chateaus.
 We also take advantage of regional art destinations such as museums, galleries, art fairs, lectures and outdoor nature destinations.
 Travel is an important part of the learning process.

-We also have required department-wide critiques in which students and faculty are able to view and respond to individual student work.
-All majors exhibit their work in solo or group shows as a part of their graduation requirements.
+We also have required department-wide critiques in which you are able to view and respond to individual student work.
+As a major, you will exhibit your work in solo or group shows as a part of your graduation requirements.

 All this happens in the middle of the beautiful Bluegrass Region, known worldwide for its horses and horse farms—an inspiring backdrop for learning to appreciate and respond to God’s beauty.